 Our Kirkland movers have found that homeowners and renters that have these tools in their practical survival kit can stay a bit more organized and calm during the packing process.
 But why those tools?

 If you’re using your own boxes, you’ll need box tape.
 If they are broken down, you’ll need to set them up, and any boxes that are already made will often need a little bit of extra tape to secure them.
 This is especially true for old boxes.
 The best box is a double layer cardboard box with holes for handles, as they are easy to carry and heavy duty.

 A thick black sharpie is needed to label your boxes.
 You can either write what room the box goes in, or you can get more detailed and write some of the individual items in each box.
 Here’s how the professional moving companies suggest to do it:

 If the move is short (items packed for only a few days) and you will unpack immediately after you arrive, save time and simply label the room.

 If any or all items will be going into storage for a while or not unpacked promptly, take the time to write down some of the individual items.
-If you find that you need something from storage while you are in your temporary living space, having your boxes labelled will save you a lot of time digging through them.
+If you find that you need something from storage while you are in your temporary living space, having your boxes labeled will save you a lot of time digging through them.

-This is one of the secrets of professional movers – instead of only relying on labelling with a sharpie (which is usually one on one side of a box), you can label with colored duct tape.
+This is one of the secrets of professional movers – instead of only relying on labeling with a sharpie (which is usually one on one side of a box), you can label with colored duct tape.
 Here is an example: